richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       3. receive and play Alexa response without saving to SD card
       - this improved FT900-RPI-AVS-RPI-FT900 round trip from 6-7 seconds to 4 seconds.
       - audio quality did not degrade because FIFO size of i2s master is maximized

+      4. disable playback of response on RPI when request is from FT900
+      - RPI should only play response when the request is from RPI microphone.

 ### B. RPI